AlanCTB/congestion-pricing-analysis/README.md

 **Units of analysis:**

-- Vehicle entries:
+- Vehicle entries: The article contained raw vehicle entries into the CBD.
-- Crashes: primarily ZIP/MODZCTA and custom clusters (end-of-line areas in Queens and the Bronx), with a separate CBD vs. non-CBD cut.
+- Crashes: primarily ZIP/MODZCTA and custom clusters (end-of-line areas in Queens and the Bronx), with a separate CBD vs. non-CBD.
 - Subway ridership: station complexes (MTA station_complex_id) and NYC NTAs (NTA2020) for neighborhood-level aggregation.
-- Polling numbers:
+- Polling numbers: Public Opinion polling for New Yorkers support for Congestion Pricing.

 ---